 Paragon Chain

-A Move-based L1 with native AI compute (AICM), RWA registry, modular rollups, and a dynamic gas model.
-Below is what exists today, what’s coming, and exactly how you’ll integrate.
+A Move-based L1 with native AI compute, RWA registry, modular rollups, and a dynamic gas model.
+Here is what exists today, what is planned, and how developers will build on top of it.

 Status